-The University of Wyoming is a community of scholars, learners and leaders committed to maintaining academic freedom and research integrity while creating and sharing knowledge to advance the intellectual and ethical capacities of its students and employees.
-Consistent with this vision and with the requirements of state and federal agencies, UW has adopted the following policy to identify and address conflicts of interest and commitment that are potential, actual, or apparent and that arise during the conduct of activities at UW.
-Each Employee, according to their employment responsibilities, as well as the university as a legal entity, has a duty to act in furtherance of the university's mission.
+The University of Wyoming is a community of scholars, learners and leaders committed to maintaining academic freedom and research integrity while creating and sharing knowledge to advance the intellectual and ethical capacities of its students and Employees.
+Consistent with this vision and with the requirements of state and federal agencies, the University has adopted the following policy to identify and address conflicts of interest and commitment that are potential, actual, or apparent and that arise during the conduct of activities at the University.
+Each Employee, according to their employment responsibilities, as well as the University as a legal entity, has a duty to act in furtherance of the University's mission.
 Outside activities or outside financial interests must not interfere with these obligations.

-This policy observes the proper stewardship of federal funds under federal agencies including but not necessarily limited to the National Endowment for Arts/Humanities, Department of Defense, Department of Energy, National Science Foundation, the Department of Health and Human Services, the Public Health Service, and the National

-Institutes of Health directives.
-Codes of federal regulation (CFR) exist for financial conflict of interest requiring university compliance.
+This policy observes the proper stewardship of federal funds under federal agencies including but not necessarily limited to the National Endowment for Arts/Humanities, Department of Defense, Department of Energy, National Science Foundation, the Department of Health and Human Services, the Public Health Service, and the National Institutes of Health directives.
+Codes of federal regulation (CFR) exist for financial conflict of interest requiring the University's compliance.

-UW is committed to ensuring that the policies and procedures included herein are carried out properly and consistently, in accordance with the university's Code of Ethical Conduct.
-The principles of excellence, integrity, respect and responsibility are fundamental to the responsible management of the university's business and its stature as a national model of leadership for a civil society.
+The University is committed to ensuring that the policies and procedures included herein are carried out properly and consistently, in accordance with the University's Code of Ethical Conduct.
+The principles of excellence, integrity, respect and responsibility are fundamental to the responsible management of the University's business and its stature as a national model of leadership for a civil society.